askasoft/pango/col/README.md

 	// Remove remove all items with associated value v Remove(v T)

-	// Removes remove all items with associated value v of vs Removes(vs ...T)
+	// Removes remove all items in the array vs Removes(vs ...T)

 	// RemoveCol remove all of this collection's elements that are also contained in the specified collection RemoveCol(ac Collection)

+	// RemoveIter remove all items in the iterator it RemoveIter(it Iterator)

 	// RemoveFunc remove all items that function f returns true RemoveFunc(f func(T) bool)